pkolaczk/fclones/README.md

 ### Preprocessing files
 Use `--transform` option to safely transform files by an external command.
-By default, the transformation happens on a copy of a file, to avoid accidental data loss.
+By default, the transformation happens on a copy of file data, to avoid accidental data loss.

 Strip exif before matching duplicate jpg images: